ionathansideras/lipsync-js/README.md

 ![lipsync-js](image.png)

+## Version

+1.0.0

+**Note**: This version doesn't work as expected. we are facing an accuracy problem and are working on it.

+## Introduction

 **lipsync-js** is a powerful library for processing WAV audio files and generating mouth shapes for lip-sync animations.
 It uses Fast Fourier Transform (FFT) and Short-Time Fourier Transform (STFT) to analyze the audio data and map it to predefined mouth shapes, enabling realistic lip-syncing for animated characters.

-## Version

-1.0.0

 ## Features